Skip to main content

 "I... yes... the party tomorrow you are arranging..."

 "What party?"
-Rukaiya looked confused "You must be mistaking Mr Singh, Ajabdeh took the week off, she is spending time with her sister before she heads to Delhi.
+Rukaiya looked confused "You must be mistaken, Mr Singh.
+Ajabdeh took the week off; she is spending time with her sister before Heer heads to Delhi.
 Heer's admission for the MBA has been approved.
-We are not doing any new things this week.
+We are not doing anything new this week.
 Umm.... can I help you with anything?"

 "Oh, Ranima must be aware of that.
 I didn't know, I'm sorry."
 Pratap felt awkward.